 Female mutual fund managers have seen dramatically lower inflows, despite showing no evidence of lower returns.
 According to a 2018 Bella Private Markets report, women-owned mutual fund firms represent 9.9% of the industry and just 0.8% of its total assets under management.

 Women’s asset share, however, is gaining.
 The numbers indicate they have become a pivotal force.
-According to a 2018 Fidelity Investments report, 35% of millionaires last year were women and by 2030, they will control two-thirds of the nation’s wealth.
+According to Fidelity Investments, by 2030, American women will control two-thirds of the nation’s wealth.

 Female Investors Outperform Even in Face of Adversity

 Despite reporting more capital-raising challenges than men—and having to sustain profitability with limited assets—women not only don’t underperform their male peers, in some cases, they outperform them.